 IT and the line of business leaders should work collaboratively to create a selection process so that everyone understands the challenges of moving to the cloud, like governance, compliance, security, scalability — the things that IT is very good at.

-Aaron Chappell: Okay, and I want to shift the conversation a little, and ask about the future of hybrid.
+Aaron Chappell: Okay, and I want to shift the conversation a little and ask about the future of hybrid.
 How does hybrid fit into the overall strategy for the JDE product?

-Gary Grieshaber: Our strategy is ‘hybrid by design,’ to give our customers choice and control.
+Gary Grieshaber: Our strategy is ‘hybrid by design’ to give our customers choice and control.
 That really sums up our go-forward strategy.
 What does that mean?
 It means basically that if a customer chooses to run JD Edwards in the Oracle cloud infrastructure layer — that’s an option we want to make available.
 If they choose to run JD Edwards in the Oracle cloud and then switch to the Oracle database as a service, that’s a choice for them as well.

 Or, if they have other business challenges, for example mobilizing their workforce, they can do that as well in a hybrid cloud, because we’ve built a solution that can leverage cloud services for mobility.
 You can leverage this service in the cloud combined with your JD Edwards, whether it’s running on-premise or in the cloud — another hybrid cloud scenario.

 I’ll just say again all customers are not starting with a blank sheet of paper; they all have a different starting point.
-One example might be a customer that is running a fairly recent version of JD Edwards on-premise, but their data center infrastructure is aging.
-They’re going to need to make a decision: Do they update their data center — a big capital expense — or do they see this as an opportunity (and the best business decision) to move out of their data center and run JD Edwards in the public cloud.
+One example might be a customer who is running a fairly recent version of JD Edwards on-premise, but their data center infrastructure is aging.
+They’re going to need to make a decision: Do they update their data center — a big capital expense — or do they see this as an opportunity (and the best business decision) to move out of their data center and run JD Edwards in the public cloud?
 To support our customers, our product development roadmap supports hybrid cloud.

 Aaron Chappell: We’re hearing a lot about postmodern ERP.
 Do you see the hybrid cloud as being the next evolution of JD Edwards, basically a series of bolt-on functionality that runs in the Oracle cloud that essentially becomes a best-of-breed postmodern ERP approach for JD Edwards?

-Gary Grieshaber: I think hybrid cloud for JD Edwards is one strategy customers are pursuing to achieve that end goal but again doing so with a measured approach… whatever makes sense for their business.
+Gary Grieshaber: I think hybrid cloud for JD Edwards is one strategy customers are pursuing to achieve that end goal but again, doing so with a measured approach… whatever makes sense for their business.

 We can accomplish simplicity and low TCO with an integrated set of applications that are designed to work together so that your business processes — order to cash, procure to pay — are all integrated.
 We deliver these integrated processes out of the box.
 These processes can be improved by integrating with “best of breed” cloud solutions.